rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

   - either server name or IP-address for remote server

-## Add configurations
+## Add tasks

-Select the `Add` button when completed and configuration is added to RsyncUI.
+Select the `Add` button when completed and task is added to RsyncUI.
 RsyncUI adds a trailing / character to both local and remote volume.
-After selecting the Add button another configuration might be added.
-Any changes (edit or delete) to configurations are done from the Synchronize view.
-Additional parameters to rsync might be added utilizing the Parameter button.
+After selecting the Add button another task might be added.
+Any changes (edit or delete) to task are done from the Synchronize view.

-## Update configuration
+## Update task

-To update a configuration select it and update.
+To update a task select it and update.
 After changes either save or select another task to abandon the update.